rcqls/jl4R/README.md

     ## (a = 1, b = [1, 3])

-All these results are `jlValue` objects which are `R` external pointers wrapping `jl_value_t*` values.
+All these results are `jlvalue` objects which are `R` external pointers wrapping `jl_value_t*` values.

 ### `jl()` as `julia` converter of `R` vectors